 - Bundles: Shingles, as well as other common materials, come in bundles.
 Typically, three or four bundles of shingles are enough to cover a square.

 - Eaves: This is the roof edge from the fascia to the structure’s outside wall.
-In general terms, the first three feet across a roof is termed the eave.
+In general terms, the first three feet across a roof is called the 'eave.'

 - Underlayment: Asphalt-based rolled materials designed to be installed under main roofing material to serve as added protection.